 Eoin has lived in Clare for the past 30 years and has been an integral part of the traditional music landscape in the county.
 In 2015 Eoin was the winner of the MÓRglór award for Outstanding Contribution to Traditional Music in County Clare and he is famous for his informal music sessions and classes in many venues throughout the county.

-glór and The Irish World Academy of Music and Dance will co-present another series showcasing emerging trad talent with a programme of free lunchtime concerts at glór in spring 2019.
+glór and The Irish World Academy of Music and Dance will co-present another series showcasing emerging trad talent with a programme of free lunchtime concerts at glór in spring and autumn 2019.
 Curated by Irish World Academy’s Director Sandra Joyce and her staff, these concerts will celebrate innovation and the development of traditional music and dance students in an informal setting.
 Dates for 2020 will be posted shortly.